mathesar-foundation/mathesar-wiki/jobs.md

 - Collaborating with designers.
 - Usability testing.

+## Interview Process
+The interview process will consist of four rounds:

+* **Round 1**: 1 hour technical interview with our frontend engineer.
+* **Round 2**: We'll assign you an open issue on the Mathesar repository and ask you to complete it.
+This is aimed at giving everyone involved a look at what it would be like to work together day to day.
+* **Round 3**: 1 hour interview with our designer and backend engineer.
+* **Round 4**: 45 min interview with our project lead.

+The final candidate will also have a conversation with CCI's Executive Director to learn more about the organization.

 ## Salary and Benefits
 You will be a salaried employee if you're in the US and an independent contractor otherwise.
 We offer a competitive salary in the nonprofit sector.
 We also have a budget for learning material (books, courses, etc.) and conferences.